 Skin cancer statistics

-- In 2011 there were 2,209 deaths from malignant melanoma skin cancer in the UK.
+- There were 2,148 deaths from malignant melanoma skin cancer in the UK in 2012.

-The latest statistics available for skin cancer are; incidence 2010, mortality 2011, and survival 2005-2009.
+The latest statistics available for skin cancer in the UK are; incidence 2011, mortality 2012 and survival 2010-2011.
+Survival data is for malignant melanoma only.
+Reliable survival data for non-melanoma skin cancer for the UK is currently not available.
 Find out why these are the latest statistics available.

 Question about cancer?
 Contact our information nurse team